Getting Started with Accommodations

 • identify themselves in advance as individuals with disabilities when seeking accommodations;

-• provide a recent professional evaluation which:
+• provide recent documentation from a licensed healthcare professional which:

 • identifies the disability,